benwritescode/holobooks/multiplayer/server/README.txt

 Mono is a cross platform open source framework which implements the .NET standard. (and supported by Microsoft)

-Go here to download and install Mono: http://www.mono-project.com/
+Go here to download and install Mono for your OS: http://www.mono-project.com/

 On Mac: you'll also want to make sure that Mono and MCS (its compiling command) are part of your console path by adding an EXPORT line to your bash profile.
 Look here: http://stackoverflow.com/questions/32542535/how-to-install-mono-on-macos-so-mono-works-in-terminal